oscarpavon/prufus/README.md

 ## prufus
 ![bootloader](screenshot1.png)
-Create bootable USB with Windows installer
+You can create a bootable USB with Windows installer from GNU/Linux.
+And then can install Windows in other computer.
+Useful for computer repair people or if you want to go back to Windows from Linux after a disappointment
 # Dependencies
 - GNU/Linux
 - make